koosie0507/llm-tst-consistency/README.md

 poetry run python -m llm_tst_consistency.evaluator
 ```

 The text generation is performed via 5 well-known LLMs.
+You may configure the input text used for text generation for each dataset by
+changing the contents of the corresponding files in the [`./data`](./data)
+directory.